joereynolds/life/docs/index.md

 -  [[10-minutes-with-kona]] - A lightning-tour through the K/Kona language.
 - [[intro-to-lambda-calculus]] - A Gentle introduction to Lambda Calculus
 - [[testing-cli-applications]] - A look at how to test cli stuff
+- [[networking-tools]] - Some of my favourite tools for inspecting a network.
+Slightly hack oriented

 --Brainstorms below...beware--